Chancellor’s Innovation Fund

 - How were the milestones determined?
 Were they requested by potential partners?
 Are they general industry standards?

-Initial proposal submissions must be entered into PINS.
-Proposals should be sent electronically to CIFprogram1@ncsu.edu and submitted to PINS for departmental approval prior to the submission deadline.
+Proposals should be sent electronically to CIFprogram1@ncsu.edu prior to the proposal submission deadline.

-The Innovator Quick Pitch is a five minute pitch outlining the proposed CIF project and how funding will enhance the commercialization potential of the technology.
+The CIF Quick Pitch Roundtable will be an event in which eligible applicants are invited to pitch their project to a group of diverse reviewers.
+Each team will have multiple opportunities during the event to provide a short pitch outlining the proposed CIF project and how funding will enhance the commercialization potential of the technology.

-Semi-finalist innovators who are not selected to move on to the finalist presentation round will receive a written summary of external reviewer comments.
+Innovators who are not selected to move on to CIF Labs will receive a written summary of reviewer comments.

 Innovator’s Pitch Presentation

-Finalists will be invited to make an Innovator’s Pitch presentation to the CIF Selection Committee.
+Finalists completing the CIF Labs programming will be invited to make an Innovator’s Pitch presentation to the CIF Selection Committee during the Fall semester.

 The CIF Selection Committee consists of reviewers from external partners and NC State personnel with technology development, commercialization and entrepreneurial expertise.
 The CIF Selection Committee will make award recommendations to the Chancellor’s Office.